 Our favorable development on prior years estimated ultimate claim reserves in our property catastrophe reinsurance unit of \$131.6 million in 2008 was principally as a result of a comprehensive review of the Company's expected ultimate net losses associated with the 2005 hurricanes, Katrina, Rita and Wilma, which resulted in an \$82.7 million decrease in net losses from these events.
-The comprehensive review of the 2005 hurricanes included a case-by-case review of the claims for our largest outstanding additional case reserves by cedant for each hurricane, reviewing updated information received from customers, brokers and other industry sources regarding these claims, reviewing our historical experience for previous large catastrophes, including the 2004 hurricanes.
-Based on the work completed, we determined to reduce our current best estimate of the ultimate net losses arising from these events by \$82.7 million decrease in ultimate net losses as comprised of a \$58.6 million decrease in additional case reserves and a \$28.3 million decrease in losses reserves and a \$28.3 million decrease in losse of a \$28.4 million decrease in losse are sources.
+The comprehensive review of the 2005 hurricanes included a case-by-case review of the claims for our largest outstanding additional case reserves by cedant for each hurricane, reviewing updated information received from customers, brokers and other industry sources regarding these claims, reviewing industry paid and reported loss development patterns for hurricanes Katrina, Rita and Wilma and comparing these statistics to our paid and reported loss development patterns for these events, and reviewing our historical experience for previous large catastrophes, including the 2004 hurricanes.
+Based on the work completed, we determined to reduce our current best estimate of the ultimate net losses arising from these events by \$82.7 million.
+The \$82.7 million decrease in ultimate net losses was comprised of a \$58.6 million decrease in additional case reserves and a \$28.3 million decrease in losses recoverable.
 We did not change our reserving methodology in 2008 as a result of this review.